Enter your ZIP to

 We help homeowners make confident decisions through our reliable, up-to-date, and unbiased information and average project costs.
 All of our content is thoroughly reviewed and fact-checked by our team of home improvement experts.
 Learn more about how we maintain these values.

-• Moisture or standing water in the crawl space.
+• Standing water or excess moisture in the crawl space

 A zoomed in image of the crawl space under a home during construction